Building a homestead

 Learning to Homestead

-To avoid burnout or fatigue with a full time working schedule, we take on only a little at a time.
-This year we put in blueberry bushes and a fig tree.
+Keeping my sanity is important while I learn to juggle working, homesteading and mothering I learn as I go.
+To avoid burnout I take on only a little at a time.
 I also attempt crop succession due to our long growing season here in the south (zone 8).
 I regularly battle bugs, heat and the urban pests (birds, squirrels and even my own dogs!).

 Due to limited space, city ordinances and other caveats of an urban homestead, I also focus on from scratch cooking, sewing, knitting, crocheting and making my own toiletries and cleaning supplies.
 I am working on learning preservation methods such as canning, dehydrating and freezing.